 0-30% of healthy individuals when asked reported that they regularly felt bloated.
 (1)

-When IBS sufferers were asked if they regularly felt bloated, 90% responded yes.
+When IBS sufferers were asked if they regularly suffer with gut bloat, 90% responded yes.
 There was also a higher correlation of bloating with female IBS suffers compared to male.
 (2)

 What’s the difference between bloating and distension?